SarthakMeshram/SarthakMeshram/README.md

 ### About Me

-I'm a dedicated and enthusiastic computer science student with a strong interest in software development, artificial intelligence, and open source contributions.
-I thrive on solving complex problems and am constantly seeking opportunities to learn and grow in the tech industry.
+I am a zealous and highly committed computer science student with a profound interest in software development, artificial intelligence, etc. I excel in tackling intricate problems and am perpetually seeking opportunities to expand my knowledge and expertise in the tech industry.

 ---